 Fish and Wildlife is not a specifically authorized project purpose.
 However, NEPA prioritizes USACE's involvement in stewardship of environmental impacts within the project area.
-Summarized below are examples of coordination activities which meet this goal.
 A minimum continuous release of five cfs to benefit downstream fisheries and wildlife is maintained as long as possible without depleting the conservation pool.
 This was the observed minimum flow at the dam site prior to construction.

-The AGFC requests the ability to conduct a partial or full management drawdowns on Blue Mountain Lake when determined to be appropriate.
-The purpose of the drawdowns is to enable them to plant sorghum-sudan grass hybrids, or other comparable vegetation in the lakebed to improve the water quality, because Blue Mountain has a high degree of colloidal clay suspensions due to the soil.
-The drawdowns also improve fish habitat and spawns and benefit overall fisheries in the lake.
-At the same time, USACE may complete work that cannot be performed at normal pool elevations, i.e., boat ramp repair, swim beach improvements, permanent buoy anchoring and work on the dam itself that needs to be done when the lake level is down.
+AGFC will request lake drawdowns no more than once every ten years for Fisheries and Wildlife purposes beginning in 2026.
+Drawdowns would begin on March 1 at 384' msl and then the pool will be gradually lowered to 374' msl by mid to late July.
+The pool would be held at 374' msl until November 1st and then raised to 384' msl dependent on rainfall.
+If conditions are not favorable in 2026, the drawdown can be cancelled or delayed to another year.
+Drawdowns enable AGFC to plant sorghum-sudan grass hybrids, or other comparable vegetation in the lakebed to improve the water quality, because Blue Mountain has a high degree of colloidal clay suspensions due to the soil.
+Drawdowns also improve waterfowl and fish habitat; the new vegetative growth creates fish spawns that benefit the lake.
+Also, USACE may complete work that cannot be performed at normal pool elevations, i.e., boat ramp repair, swim beach improvements, permanent buoy anchoring, and work on the dam itself that needs to be done when the lake level is down.